B. BACTERIAL QUORUM SENSING, PATHOGENICITY ISLANDS, AND SECRETION SYSTEMS (INJECTOSOMES)

 1. By behaving as a multicellular population, individual bacteria within a group are able to benefit from the activity of the entire group.
 As the entire population of bacteria simultaneously turn on their virulence genes, the body's immune systems are much less likely to have enough time to counter those virulence factors before harm is done.

-2. Virulence factors such as exoenzymes and toxins can damage host cells enabling the bacteria in the biofilm to obtain nutrients.3.
-As the area becomes over-populated with bacteria, quorum sensing enables some of the bacteria to escape the biofilm and return to individual single-celled organism behavior in order to find a new sight to colonize.
+3. Virulence factors such as exoenzymes and toxins can damage host cells enabling the bacteria in the biofilm to obtain nutrients.
+The biofilm continues to develop and mature.4.
+As the area becomes over-populated with bacteria, quorum sensing enables some of the bacteria to escape the biofilm, often by again producing flagella, and return to individual single-celled organism behavior in order to find a new sight to colonize.

 Pseudomonas aeruginosa is an example of a quorum sensing bacterium.
 P. aeruginosa causes severe hospital-acquired infections, chronic infections in people with cystic fibrosis, and potentially fatal infections in those who are immunocompromised.

-1. P. aeruginosa first enters the body functioning as individual bacteria.
+1. When P. aeruginosa first enters the body, they are at a low density of bacteria.
+The autoinducers diffuse away from the bacteria (see Fig. 2), sufficient quantities of these molecules are unable to bind to the signaling receptors, and the quorum sensing genes that enable the bacteria to act as a population are not activated.
+The P. aeruginosa continue to function as individual bacteria.
 Motility genes (coding for flagella) and adhesin genes (coding for pili and cell wall adhesins) are expressed.
 The flagella enable the initial bacteria to swim through mucus towards host tissues such as mucous membranes.
 Pili then enable the bacteria to reversibly attach to host cells in order to resist flushing and begin colonization (See Fig. 6A).
 Type IV pili, which enable a twitching motility in some bacteria, then enable the bacteria as they replicate to crawl along and spread out over the mucous membranes (See Fig. 6B).
 The pili subsequently retract and bacterial cell wall adhesins enable a more intimate attachment of the bacterium to the mucous membranes (See Fig. 6C).